BSRIA

-BSRIA (it takes its name from the initial letters of the Building Services Research and Information Association) is a UK-based testing, instrumentation, research and consultancy organisation, providing specialist services in construction and building services engineering.
+BSRIA (it takes its name from the initial letters of the Building Services Research and Intelligence Association) is a UK-based testing, instrumentation, research and consultancy organisation, providing specialist services in construction and building services engineering.
 It is a not-for-profit, member-based association, with over 650 member companies; related services are delivered by a trading company, BSRIA Limited.
 Any profits made are invested in its research programme, producing best practice guidance.

 BSRIA is a full member of the Construction Industry Council.

 Structure

 BSRIA had a turnover of £11.8 million in 2010/11.
 It employs over 180 people at its UK head office in Bracknell as well as regionally based engineers in the UK and offices in France, Spain, Germany, China, Japan, Brazil and North America.

 BSRIA's mission is "to enable the building services and construction industries and their clients to enhance the value of the built environment, by improving the quality of their products and services, the efficiency of their provision and the effectiveness of their operation."